 Luanne was combing through our blog earlier this week.
-I don’t know what she was doing, but she’s Asian so I assume it involved search engine optimization and/or code.
+I don’t know why, but she’s Asian so I assume it involved search engine optimization and/or code.
 As she was working, just going at her keyboard with ravenous delight, she randomly announced that our website is completely responsive so I shouldn’t worry about that.

 Oh thank god.

 Stressing out about having a responsive website was definitely on my list of culprits keeping me awake at night:

 - Running my own online business and making it successful.